kowabunga/express-dev-skills/README.md

 ` npm start`

-Then, on your computer, navigate to
+Lastly, in your browser, navigate to

 `localhost:3000`

-in your browser.

 ## Enjoy!